sirkingbinx/BinxModManager/README.md

 It is based on the MMM `ReleaseInfo` class but slightly modified to remove stuff it doesn't actually need.

 ### Verification
-If your members are consistantly hacked by people sharing fake lists of your mods, it may be worth a bit to get your list verified, which will show a [Verified] mark next to your list's URL.
+If your users are consistantly hacked by people sharing fake lists of your mods, it may be worth a bit to get your list verified, which will show a [Verified] mark next to your list's URL.
 You can DM me on discord (`sirkingbinx`) if you want it verified.